I blame Errol Morris…

 AVID Media Composer

-Chair of Victorian branch,
+Member and former Chair of Victorian branch,

 Australian Screen Editors